Universal relations for a spin-polarized Fermi gas in two dimensions: Abstract

 \section{Abstract}

-A debate has been raised recently on how to define the $p$-wave contacts to characterize the universal relations of a spin-polarized Fermi gas.
-This is because an additional contact related to the $p$-wave effective range needs to be introduced, besides the one related to the scattering volume as originally considered by Shina Tan in the $s$-wave case.
-It has been found that if one tries to define the contacts according to Tan's adiabatic relations, the subleading tail of the large-momentum distribution can not fully be captured, and an extra term is involved resulted from the center-of-mass motions of the pairs, which should be a general feature of strongly interacting Fermi gases near $p$-wave resonances.
-At present, how to amend the full set of $p$-wave universal relations remains elusive.
-In this work, we systematically investigate the full set of $p$-wave universal relations of a two-dimensional spin-polarized Fermi gas.
-We define the $p$-wave contacts according to the adiabatic relations.
-The leading behavior of the large-momentum distribution ($k^{-2}$) is fully captured by the contact related to the scattering area, while the extra center-of-mass term appears in the subleading tail ($k^{-4}$) besides the contact related to the effective range, as we anticipate.
-We show that such an extra center-of-mass term in the $k^{-4}$ tail results in an additional divergence for Tan's energy theorem, which should carefully be removed.
-Fortunately, we find all the other universal relations, such as the high-frequency behavior of the radio-frequency response, short-range behavior of the pair correlation function, generalized virial theorem, and pressure relation, remain unaffected by the center-of-mass motions of the pairs, and are fully governed by the contacts defined by the adiabatic relations.
+We derive the full set of universal relations for spin-polarized Fermi gases with $p$-wave interaction in two dimensions, simply using the short-range asymptotic behavior of fermion-pair wave functions.
+For $p$-wave interactions, an additional contact related to the effective range needs to be introduced, besides the one related to the scattering volume.
+Since the subleading tail ($k^{-4}$) of the large-momentum distribution cannot fully be captured by the contacts defined by the adiabatic relations, an extra term resulted from the center-of-mass motions of the pairs gives rise to an additional divergence in the kinetic energy of the system, besides those related to the contacts defined.
+We show in Tan's energy theorem that if only two-body correlations are taken into account, all these divergences are reasonably removed, leading to a finite internal energy of the system.
+In addition, we find that all the other universal relations, such as the high-frequency behavior of the radio-frequency response, short-range behavior of the pair correlation function, generalized virial theorem, and pressure relation, remain unaffected by the center-of-mass motions of the pairs, and are fully governed by the contacts defined by the adiabatic relations.
 Our results confirm the feasibility of generalizing the contact theory for higher-partial-wave scatterings, and could readily be confirmed in current experiments with ultracold $^{40}$K and $^{6}$Li atoms.